humanmade/altis-seo/docs/metadata.md

 These can be further configured in the admin via the Yoast SEO Social settings.

-For browsers that support it, your social media profile URLs can be defined in the admin (via Yoast SEO Social controls) or via the Altis config.
+For social networks that support it, your social media profile URLs can be defined in the admin (via Yoast SEO Social controls) or via the Altis config.

 ```json
 {